breakin/snestistics/docs/tutorial-auto.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 See [user-guide](user-guide) for more command line options.

-Lets see how it fares on _Battle Pinball_.
+Let's see how it fares on _Battle Pinball_.

 Before auto-annotate:
 ~~~~~~~~~~~~~~~~~~~~~~~